Updated on Jan. 6, 2020: When to buy term life insurance can be a tricky question to answer.

 Contrary to first impressions, life insurance shouldn’t be put off until you pay off your debt; it’s even more important to have while you have that debt.

 Another reason to buy term life insurance sooner rather than later?
 You’re just making it more expensive for future you.

-Life insurance rates increase by an average of 8-10% every year you put off getting a policy.
+Life insurance rates increase by an average of 8% to 10% every year you put off getting a policy.
 A policy that costs around $32 when you’re 25 years old costs $86 when you’re 45.
-You can learn more about [how life insurance rates go up by age](https://www.policygenius.com/life-insurance/life-insurance-rates-by-age/#sts=Average rates by age) here.
+Learn more about how life insurance rates go up by age.

 If you wait until you pay off all of your debt, you’re going to end up owing a lot more on your policy than you would have otherwise.

 Tips for buying life insurance while you’re in debt